 Unlike semantic knowledge extraction, structural pattern mining is designed to generate schema-grounded SQL queries through explicit modeling of relational topologies derived from the DB Graph.
 It prioritizes foreign-key dependencies and latent connectivity patterns observed in seed instructions, while strategically balancing single-table operations with multi-tables queries through weighted edge sampling.
 We propose a SQL-first generation paradigm to ensure structural accuracy by initially producing executable SQL statements that rigorously adhere to schema constraints.
 These syntactically valid queries are subsequently translated into natural language instructions via inverse parsing, effectively reducing hallucination risks compared to open-ended synthesis.

-As Figure \ref{fig2} showed we first employ empirical weighted sampling to select schema subgraphs $S$, prioritizing high-frequency foreign-key edges "price.ID $=$ production.id".
-Then for each $S$, SQL statements $R$ are automatically generated by traversing all nodes using: \begin{itemize} \item JOIN: Link tables via foreign keys \item Filters: Derived from column data types \item Aggregations: Applied to numerical columns \end{itemize} A representative SQL output for subgraph $S$: \begin{quote} "SELECT price.id FROM price INNER JOIN production ON price.id = production.id WHERE production.country = 'USA' AND price.price < 15000" \end{quote} Surviving SQL is then translated into natural language queries via back instruct \citep{shenTaskBenchBenchmarkingLarge2023}, where the LLM rephrases \textit{R} into natural language while preserving structural accuracy converting the above SQL to:
+As shown in Figure~\ref{fig1}, we first apply empirical weighted sampling to select schema subgraphs $S$, giving priority to high-frequency foreign-key edges.
+For each selected subgraph, SQL statements $R$ are automatically generated by traversing all nodes in the subgraph, incorporating JOIN operations based on foreign keys, filter conditions derived from column data types, and aggregation functions applied to numerical columns.
+The resulting SQL statements are then translated into natural language queries using the back-instruct method \citep{shenTaskBenchBenchmarkingLarge2023}, where an LLM rewrites each SQL query $R$ into a structurally faithful natural language instruction $Q$.